 First things first—you have to be a meticulous bookkeeper in order to make an accurate profit and loss statement.

 Make sure that you record each and every transaction throughout the month, quarter or year that you plan on analyzing.
-Store receipts and invoices, track your expenses on everything business-related and make sure that you have all of the relevant information that you need to give yourself an accurate snapshot of your financial standing.
+Store receipts and invoices for your sales, track your expenses on everything business-related and make sure that you have all of the relevant information that you need to give yourself an accurate snapshot of your financial standing.
+Additionally, you are going to want to keep track of your cost of goods sold.

 2. Find a sample profit and loss statement on the internet